xinmu01/klustering-using-nn/README.md

 # klustering-using-nn
-A project for Dong Wang's CSE40437 class in which we attempt to using feature extration with neural networks to improve upon k-means klustering method.
+A project in which I attempt to using feature extration with neural networks to improve upon k-means klustering method.